-In the way that everything old -- or oldish -- is eventually new again, take the case of the relatively long-lived, and somewhat lowly, software release management market.
+In the way that everything old -- or oldish -- is eventually again, take the case of the relatively long-lived, and somewhat lowly, software release management market.
 Thanks to a strong interest in DevOps, software release management tools have been polished, primed and even renamed -- they're application release automation tools today.
-And the category is now even worthy of its own -- first-ever -- Magic Quadrant report from market research firm Gartner.
+And the category is now even worthy of its own -- -ever -- Magic Quadrant report from market research firm Gartner.

 This market "has been reinvigorated by the need for increased communication among the various parts of the DevOps team," explained Colin Fletcher, research director at Gartner and co-author of the report.
 "Application release automation has people coordination and communication.
 Now, we're thinking about software release in a whole different kind of way."

 According to the just-released Magic Quadrant for Application Release Automation (ARA), the market for modern software release management tools is expected to grow rapidly: By 2020, half of large companies around the world should be using an ARA tool, up from just 10% today.
 Last year, the ARA market was worth nearly $220 million, Gartner estimated.

 Gartner named 13 companies in the Magic Quadrant, and the three main criteria for products were automation, environment modeling and release coordination -- all of which are critical in a DevOps environment, Fletcher said.
 There's a sudden sweet spot in this market, he explained, because all the stakeholders need to know what's going on when software is released.

 So, today's application release automation tools have expanded what used to be very basic functionality.
 Most support containers, and all assume "a diverse group of users and skill sets," Fletcher said.
 "Today, many tools provide programmatic types of interfaces, and, yet, in the same tool, you can flip a switch and get a fully functional graphical user experience."